In this great video from, Dunna Did It, you will learn how to create Levitation photography. That’s right, you’ll learn how to take floating photos!

 Check all your lines around your image to ensure they line up.

-lives in Wollongong, Australia and has worked as a photographer, filmmaker, and designer in her business, Exposure Arts and Media, for 15 years.
-Her background extends to Digital Content Management for radio, and Editorial Design for the news industry.
+– the dPS Managing Editor, lives in Wollongong, Australia and has worked as a photographer, filmmaker, and designer in her business, Exposure Arts and Media, for 15 years.
+Her background extends to Digital Content Management, and Editorial Design.
 In her spare time, she composes music as Dreamgirl and the Motorist.
 Since the age of 12, she knew she would be a photographer - the other stuff came as a surprise!

 If you enjoyed this article, you might also like...